 The Level One Cardiac program works to eliminate delays in getting heart attack patients into the cardiac catheterization laboratory for a life-saving intervention that can reduce heart muscle damage and help save their life.

 The Level One Cardiac Care Program covers the east metro and western Wisconsin and involves partnerships with several EMS organizations, regional hospitals and emergency departments in the area.
-Primary and Urgent Care providers including Apple Valley Medical Center, Aspen clinics and Allina Medical Clinics are also involved.
+Primary and Urgent Care providers including Apple Valley Medical Center, Allina Health clinics are also involved.